lrse/whycon/README.md

 ### ROS

-The main directory should be placed inside a catkin workspace source-space (eg: ~catkin_ws/src).
+The main directory should be placed inside a catkin workspace source-space (e.g.: ~catkin_ws/src).
 It can then be compiled simply by:

     catkin_make

 ### Standalone

 The standalone version requires you to take care of installing the correct dependencies: OpenCV and Boost.
-If you are on ubuntu, simply perform the following:
+If you are on Ubuntu, simply perform the following:

     sudo apt-get install libopencv-dev libboost-all-dev